CPC Definition - Subclass B23K

 Arc sustained laser working | |

-Cutting by means of an electrolyte |
+Cutting by means of an electrolyte | |

 This place covers:

-Making of profiled bars.
+- Making of profiled bars;

-Connecting cutting edges or the like to tools.
+- Connecting cutting edges or the like to tools;

-Attaching reinforcements to workpieces, e.g. wear-resisting zones to tableware.
+- Attaching reinforcements to workpieces, e.g. wear-resisting zones to tableware;

-Making tubes with soldering or welding.
+- Making tubes by soldering or welding;

-Processes specially adapted for particular articles or purposes relating to cutting or desurfacing.
+- Processes specially adapted for particular articles or purposes relating to cutting or desurfacing;

-Investigating the properties, e.g. the weldability of materials.
+- Investigating the properties, e.g. the weldability, of materials.

 Attention is drawn to the following places, which may be of interest for search: